-What is Palliative Care?
+What Is Palliative Care?

-|Both the patient and family help direct the plan of care with the palliative care team.
+|Both the person receiving treatment and family members help direct the plan of care with the palliative care team.

-Goals of Palliative Care
+Goals of palliative care

-Easing of symptoms that cause distress.
+Easing symptoms that cause distress.
 The main goal of palliative care is to ease symptoms.
-These may include pain, anxiety, nausea, or breathing problems, and more.
-They may affect a person’s ability to eat, be active, or spend time with others.
-Medications and other methods are used.
-This gives a patient a better quality of life while the illness is being treated.
+Symptoms may affect a person’s ability to eat, be active, or spend time with others.
+Medicines and other methods are used.
+This gives the person a better quality of life while the illness is being treated.

-What a patient can do
+What a person who is receiving medical treatment can do

 Treating these symptoms is best for your health and quality of life.
 If you need support in other ways, speak up.
 The care team is there to help you get what you need.

 What a family member can do

 Talk with the palliative care team often.
 Do your best to understand your loved one’s illness and goals of care.
 When decisions need to be made, act on your loved one’s wishes.
 And if you have a concern or question, speak up.
-You can help the team ensure that your loved one has the best quality of life possible.
+You can help the team make sure that your loved one has the best quality of life possible.